sdgottschalk/sgottschalk.io/_posts/2023-03-20-table-of-contents.md

 The Act [excludes many crypto-assets]( https://data.consilium.europa.eu/doc/document/PE-54-2022-INIT/en/pdf) (pp 8-9) , e.g., those that qualify as:
 <ol>
   <li>financial instruments</li>
-  <li>deposits, including structured deposits, funds, except if they qualify as electronic money tokens (‘e-money tokens’),</li>
+  <li>deposits, including structured deposits, funds, except if they qualify as electronic money tokens (‘e-money tokens’)</li>
   <li>securitisation positions </li>
-  <li>non-life or life insurance contracts, pensions products or schemes and social security schemes<li>
+  <li>non-life or life insurance contracts, pensions products or schemes and social security schemes</li>
-  <li>NFTs and other tokens, "crypto-assets that are unique and not fungible with
-other crypto-assets, including digital art and collectibles"<li>:
+  <li>NFTs and other tokens, "crypto-assets that are unique and not fungible with other crypto-assets, including digital art and collectibles"</li>
- <li>Digital assets issued by central banks acting in their monetary authority capacity<li>
+ <li>Digital assets issued by central banks acting in their monetary authority capacity</li>
 </ol>

 Electronic money and funds received in exchange for electronic money should not be treated as deposits, e-money tokens cannot be treated as deposits that are excluded as well.

 ### CONCERNS WITH CLIMATE CHANGE AND ENVIRONMENTAL IMPACTS

 The first EU-wide regulation of crypto-assets is concerned with the environmental sustainability of the consensus mechanisms used for the validation of transactions in crypto-assets.

 The text urges crypto-businesses to create consensus mechanisms that are more environmentally-friendly.
 Responsible governance is also advised: “[..] any principal adverse impact that they might have on the climate and any other environment-related adverse impact are adequately identified and disclosed by issuers of crypto-assets and crypto-asset service providers” (p.6).
 The concern for the environmental impact is such that the European Supervisory Authority (European Securities and Markets Authority) (ESMA) will be mandated to develop draft regulatory technical standards in relation to sustainability indicators, identify adverse impacts on climate and outline key energy indicators.